flightjs/generator-flight/README.md

 ```

 **N.B.** All your Node and client-side dependencies will be installed
-automatically (using Bower) unless you include the `--skip-install` option.
+automatically unless you include the `--skip-install` option.

 ## All generators and their output